 The North American railroad market has experienced better stability than the Company's other end markets in recent months; however, continued negative economic trends could impact the demand for crossties from the short line railroads as well as the Class 1 railroads.
+In 2009 the Company has experienced a reduction in demand of crossties with respect to short line railroads.
 Additionally, lumber availability and pricing were negatively impacted in 2008 by weather conditions as well as the depressed markets for furniture and hardwood flooring caused by the dramatic decline in the U.S. housing market.
 While weather conditions are difficult to predict, it is likely that housing will remain depressed during 2009 and may result in continued difficulties related to cost and availability for crossties.

 Net sales over the past several years have been significantly impacted by favorable foreign exchange rates in Australia, Great Britain, Europe, Denmark and China.
 In late 2008 and continuing into 2009 the Company saw those trends begin to reverse.
 Exchange rates for currencies in Australia, Great Britain, Europe, Denmark, and to a lesser extent, China, have changed significantly and will negatively impact sales and profits in 2009 compared to 2008.
-For example, unfavorable changes in exchange rates for the first quarter of 2009 reduced the Company's sales by approximately \$23 million, or seven percent, as compared to the first quarter of 2008.
+For example, unfavorable changes in exchange rates reduced the Company's sales by approximately \$17 million, or six percent, as compared to the second quarter of 2008 and approximately \$40 million, or seven percent, as compared to the first six months of 2008.
 In addition, the Company expects continued volatility in these exchange rates that could impact management's ability to accurately predict future levels of sales and profits.